 12. Utilize Technology

 Consider using recovery-focused apps or joining online communities.
-These resources can provide tools for tracking your progress, connecting with others, and finding inspiration during challenging moments.
+These resources can provide tools to track your progress, connect with others, and find inspiration during challenging moments.

 13. Practice Gratitude